-MA students are required to enroll in the thesis seminar prior to the thesis defense in the semester immediately following completion of course work, including SSC 5302 Research Methods.
-Exceptionally, students can take thesis seminar with one other remaining course.
+MA students are required to enroll in the thesis seminar in Summer semester, immediately following completion of SSC 5302 Multidisciplinary Research Design and Methods.
+Students take thesis seminar with one other remaining course.
 Students should start thinking about their thesis project upon entering the program and plan to begin secondary research in earnest during the semester in which they take Research Methods.
-Ideally, the summer or winter break before the thesis seminar should be used for fieldwork.
 The goal of the thesis seminar is to guide students in the process of writing the thesis rather than to find a research topic.
-Students will defend the thesis proposal by the end of week 4 in which they are taking thesis seminar, and submit a full draft to their supervisor by the last day of classes in order to have the defense scheduled before the add and drop period of the coming semester.